dramoz/kv260-atrover/KV260-atrover.md

 # Selecting the model(s)

-Xilinx provides with the Vitis-AI a set of pre-trained NN models that can be used as a starting point.
+Xilinx provides with the Vitis-AI framework a set of pre-trained NN models that can be used as a starting point.
 It is referenced as [Vitis-AI AI-Model-Zoo](https://github.com/Xilinx/Vitis-AI/tree/master/models/AI-Model-Zoo).
 The models are deployed on the FPGA on the DPU IP.
 As the DPU comes in different flavors, please note that if the model is not available for the current DPU model, extra steps are required with Vitis-AI framework to deploy the solution properly.

 - The KRIA KV260 examples run on Petalinux and use a [DPU B3136](https://xilinx.github.io/kria-apps-docs/2020.2/build/html/docs/smartcamera/docs/hw_arch_accel.html), with Xilinx tools 2021.1
 - The PYNQ has an overlay [DPU-PYNQ](https://github.com/Xilinx/DPU-PYNQ) with a [DPU B4096](https://github.com/Xilinx/DPU-PYNQ/blob/master/boards/KV260/dpu_conf.vh), and uses Vitis-AI 1.4.0

-When selecting the model for this project, one useful metric available at the AI Model Zoo worth mentioning is the [Performance on Kria KV260 SOM](https://github.com/Xilinx/Vitis-AI/tree/v1.4.1/models/AI-Model-Zoo#performance-on-kria-kv260-som).
+When selecting the model for this project, one useful metric available at the AI Model Zoo worth mentioning is the [Performance of Kria KV260 SOM](https://github.com/Xilinx/Vitis-AI/tree/v1.4.1/models/AI-Model-Zoo#performance-on-kria-kv260-som).
 It summarizes the KV260 latency and throughput of the available model.

-CNNs are available in different topologies, which basically define the application target.
+CNN's are available in different topologies, which basically define the application target.
 Furthermore, each model can be trained using different data sets ([ImageNet](https://www.image-net.org/), [COCO](https://cocodataset.org/), [CityScapes](https://www.cityscapes-dataset.com/), [SYNTHIA](http://synthia-dataset.net/) among others)

 From the different topologies available in the AI Model Zoo, the following were selected to do some R&D: